The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 - Do you know how to save the "shape" of the data you want in your app?

-Now that you know how to fetch from our API, the *fun* part begins: wrangling your data!
-As you can see, the API returns a *ton* of information, and we need select few.
+Now that you know how to fetch from the API, the *fun* part begins: wrangling your data!
+As you can see, the API returns a *ton* of information, and we need select only a small part.
 Here is what your looking for, can you find it in the data?

 - Name
   - The name of the pokemon
 - Moves
   - We only need the string names of the first four, how can you find them?
-- images
+- sprites and images
   - Front sprite
     - A "sprite" is just a pixel image, and there's a front view we need
   - Back sprite